-It was confirmed that the Board of Directors continued to proactively hold effective discussions and implement creative initiatives to realize the medium- to long-term enhancement of corporate value and sustainable growth, and the effectiveness was sufficiently assured.
+It was confirmed that the Board of Directors continued to proactively hold effective discussions and implement creative initiatives to realize the medium- to long-term enhancement of corporate value and sustainable growth, and the effectiveness was sufficiently assured toward the achievement of the Long-Term vision, with an eye on the 2030 and the Mid-Term Management Plan from 2019.

-In particular, it was highly evaluated that the Directors proactively commented about matters outside their responsibility to fulfill the roles and responsibilities of supervision among Directors and management, and the comments made by Outside Directors and Audit & Supervisory Board Members were fully respected.
+In particular, it was highly evaluated that the comments made by Outside Directors and Audit & Supervisory Board Members were fully respected, a climate was fostered in which constructive discussion and exchange of opinions were carried out, and the roles of Directors and the Board of Directors were clarified and shared.
 It was also confirmed that key issues regarding Yamaha Motor's management strategy have been appropriately discussed.